 |Toxicant – Combination of Aerial and Hand Broadcast / Bait Stations||Yes||Yes||Brodifacoum in the form of Pest off 20R has been selected as the preferred toxicant on LHI considering proven success, efficacy and non-target impacts|

-The eradication techniques proposed for LHI are neither novel nor experimental.
+The eradication techniques used on LHI are neither novel nor experimental.
 They are the culmination of more than 30 years of development and implementation involving more than 380 successful eradications worldwide (Howald et al. 2007 and DIISE, 2016).
 Systematic techniques for eradicating rodents from islands were first developed in New Zealand in the 1980s.
 Since then techniques have improved significantly, and eradications are now being attempted and achieved on increasingly larger and more complex islands, including those with human populations.

 Aerial broadcasting of bait using helicopters has become the standard method used in eradications, particularly those on large islands (Towns and Broome 2003).
 This method has proven to be a more reliable and more cost-effective option than the previous ground based techniques.
 Depending on the nature of the area to be treated, aerial baiting has been combined with hand broadcasting of bait and the use of bait stations, particularly around areas of human habitation.
 The use of new tracking and mapping technologies such as global positioning systems and geographic information (computer mapping) systems has increased the efficacy of aerial-based eradication programmes.

 The toxicant selected for the eradication of rats and mice from the LHIG is Brodifacoum, a second-generation anticoagulant.
 Brodifacoum has proven to be successful in over 226 eradications, in a variety of climatic conditions including those similar to LHI, and on all 14 eradications on islands greater than 500 ha in size.
 An evaluation of potential rodenticides for aerial control of rodents (Eason and Ogilvie 2009) concluded that Brodifacoum was the best rodenticide for island eradications.
 The use of any other mortality agent would be largely experimental and pose unacceptable risks of failure.
-The Island Eradication Advisory Group for the Department of Conservation in New Zealand who are recognised as leaders in this field, is of the opinion that “there is no other alternative rodenticide on the market anywhere in the world with which we would have the same level of confidence in using to eradicate Ship Rats and mice from an island such as Lord Howe”.
+The Island Eradication Advisory Group for the Department of Conservation in New Zealandm, who are recognised as leaders in this field, are of the opinion that “there is no other alternative rodenticide on the market anywhere in the world with which we would have the same level of confidence in using to eradicate Ship Rats and mice from an island such as Lord Howe”.

 Howald, G., Donlan, C.J., Galvan, J.P., Russell, J.C., Parkes, J., Samaniego, A., Wang, Y., Veitch, D., Genovesi, P., Pascal, M., Saunders, A. and Tershy, B. (2007).
 Invasive rodent eradication on islands.
 Conservation Biology 21, 1258-1268.